 “this British ensemble seems incapable of playing with less than a glorious range of sound, perfect ensemble, and exquisite taste.
 This is superb playing, and the music is ravishing”

-The Aquarelle Guitar Quartet, recognising the responsibility artists have to impart some of their knowledge and experience to future generations, embraces every opportunity to be involved in education work.
-They all enjoy teaching posts in the Northwest of England and the quartet regularly gives masterclasses to guitarists and chamber musicians, ranging from enthusiastic youngsters to aspiring professionals, including students at the RNCM and Royal Conservatoire of Scotland.
+Recognising the responsibility artists have to impart some of their knowledge and experience to future generations, the ensemble also embraces every opportunity to be involved in education work.
+They all enjoy teaching posts in the north-west of England and the quartet regularly gives masterclasses to guitarists and chamber musicians, ranging from enthusiastic youngsters to aspiring professionals, including students at the RNCM and Royal Conservatoire of Scotland.
 Their former association with Yehudi Menuhin’s scheme ‘Live Music Now’ has also equipped them with experience and expertise in providing educational recitals to a wide range of audiences.